agoryelov/ema-end-device/sensor interface/README.md

 On a *ix system this is mostly easily done via symlinks.
 On Windows the files must be copied into the working directory.

-(May 2021): A future goal is to have the packages in pypi or something similar so that they can be installed in the same place as other imported packages.
+(May 2021): A future goal is to have the packages in pypi or something similar so that they can be installed in the same place as other imported packages (sys.path).

 ## Using the interface (overview)